thomas-shares/flot-demo/README.md

 ## Usage

-Run "lein cljsbuild once" and "lein run" and point your browser at localhost:8080
+Run "lein cljsbuild once" and "lein run" and point your browser at localhost:8080 (this can take a little while).

 ## Options

-No option
+No options.

 ## Examples